 Single honours students of Film Studies take 90 credits of Film Studies modules in Year One and 120 in Years Two and Three.
 In addition to the Film Studies modules listed opposite, you will need to take 30 credits (one module per semester) of a subsiduary subject in your first year: you could use this opportunity to learn or maintain a foreign language, to continue the study of a subject you enjoyed at A level or to experiment with new fields.
 In Year Two and Year Three you select modules up to 120 credits (over the year) from a wide range of options.

 Please note: In Year One students are required to take 30 credits of optional modules outside Film Studies.
 These may include Ancient History, Archaeology, Egyptology, or modules focusing on the histories of Ireland or Latin America.
 You may also choose modules from other subjects.

 Choosing this subject as a Joint

-Film Studies is a popular Joint degree choice, especially (but not exclusively) with cognate subjects such as Communications and Media, English or Music.
+Film Studies is a popular joint degree choice, especially (but not exclusively) with cognate subjects such as Communication & Media, English or Music.
 A joint degree in Film Studies allows you to develop your understanding of film in the context of another discipline, and vice versa.

-Joint students in Film studies take 60 credits in Film per year.
-In Year 1 your programme will not include FILM 106 or COMM 152.
-In Years 2 and 3 the full range of Film modules are available to you, although the number which you select is limited to two per semester.
-In Year 3 you may do a Dissertation module in Film or in your other Joint subject (but not both).
+Joint students in Film Studies take 60 credits in Film per year.
+In Year One your programme will not include FILM106 or COMM152.
+In Years Two and Three the full range of film modules are available to you, although the number which you select is limited to two per semester.
+In Year Three you may do a dissertation module in film or in your other joint subject (but not both).